DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/30 Potentially Vulnerable API/0 Potentially Vulnerable API.md

-Several components include API members that allow you to insert unencoded HTML.
-The following sections describe these potentially vulnerable API members.
+Several DevExtreme UI components include API members that allow you to insert unencoded HTML.
+The following sections describe these members and actions you should take to mitigate security-related risks.